-Talk and Die Syndrome occurs when a car accident victim suffers head trauma, but fails to seek medical attention because he or she initially feels fine and is acting seemingly normal.
+Talk and Die Syndrome occurs when a victim suffers head trauma but fails to seek medical attention because he or she initially feels fine and is acting seemingly normal.
 Tragically, the untreated head trauma eventually results in neurological damage and death.

 Many might consider Talk and Die Syndrome to be more of an “urban legend.”
 But it is very real, although thankfully not common.
 Nevertheless this fatal syndrome highlights just how serious even the most seemingly minor head injuries can be.
 The serious and potentially life-threatening effects of any TBI, concussion, or closed head injury are often not immediately obvious to auto accident victims and to their loved ones, but all brain injuries need to be taken seriously.